WiseLibs/better-sqlite3/README.md

 Creates a new prepared [`Transaction`](#class-transaction) from the given array of SQL strings.

 *NOTE:* [`Transaction`](#class-transaction) objects cannot contain read-only statements.
 In `better-sqlite3`, transactions serve the sole purpose of batch-write operations.
 For read-only operations, use regular [prepared statements](#statementstring---statement).
-This may change in the future.
+This restriction may change in the future.

 ### .pragma(*string*, [*simplify*]) -> *results*